SanderRave/ProjectContainer/README.md

 - **Node.js + Express**: A lightweight and fast backend framework for dynamic API routes and REST API interaction.
 - **PHP (WordPress CMS)**: For connecting to and managing WordPress systems when needed.

+### 5. Swagger API Documentation

+- **Swagger UI**: Provides an interactive API documentation interface available at `/api-docs`.
+- **Configuration**: Swagger documentation is loaded from the `swagger.json` file located in the `docs` directory.
+If this file is unavailable or malformed, the application will log an error and skip loading the Swagger UI.

+### 6. WordPress Integration

+- **API Support**: The backend supports fetching posts from a WordPress site using its REST API.
+- **Environment Variable**: The `WORDPRESS_API_URL` must be defined in the `.env` file for the `/api/posts` route to function correctly.

 ---

 ## Containers